SiddharthSinghKushwaha/CDS605_ML_TheoryToCode/README.md

 ```

 ## 📚 Declaration
 >I declare that the work presented in this repository is my own.
-No AI-assisted tools available in Google Colab, including code suggestions or auto-completions powered by AI, were used while writing these Machine Learning programs.
+No AI-assisted tools, including code suggestions or auto-completions powered by AI, were used in Google Colab while writing these Machine Learning programs.